Joey Meneses Player Props: Nationals vs. Giants

 Joey Meneses At The Plate

-- Among the qualified hitters in MLB action, his batting average ranks 32nd, his on-base percentage ranks 95th, and he is 113th in the league in slugging.
+- He ranks 33rd in batting average, 92nd in on base percentage, and 112th in slugging among the qualified hitters in MLB action.

-- Meneses has picked up a hit in 63 of 89 games this year, with multiple hits 26 times.
+- Meneses has picked up a hit in 71.1% of his 90 games this season, with more than one hit in 28.9% of them.

-- In 5.6% of his games this season, he has hit a home run, and 1.6% of his trips to the plate.
+- Looking at the 90 games he has played this season, he's homered in five of them (5.6%), and in 1.5% of his trips to the dish.

-- In 33 games this year (37.1%), Meneses has picked up an RBI, and in 10 of those games (11.2%) he had more than one.
-He has also driven home three or more of his team's runs in four contests.
+- Meneses has driven home a run in 34 games this season (37.8%), including more than one RBI in 11.1% of his games and producing three or more of his team's runs on four occasions..

-- In 31 of 89 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.